 But in spite of this understanding, you still grapple with clarity in writing.
 What could be wrong, and how could you solve the problem?

 Everything lies in the above theory, the writer’s guide.
-Let’s quickly look into three cardinal words of it to analyze the error and how to correct it —without breaking a sweat.
+Let’s quickly look into three cardinal words of it to analyze the error and how to correct your writing — without breaking a sweat.
+Also, you may check Grammarly Review 2020 (Free vs Premium) from 501words.net for further tips in improving your grammar.

 The question of